-Note: Suspending the acceptance of new insurance since FY2003, the SME Unit currently pays on insurance money and receives recoveries based on insurance contracts already in
+Note: Suspending the acceptance of new insurance since FY2003, the SME Unit currently pays on insurance money and receives recoveries based on insurance contracts already in force (Transitional Operation of the Machinery Credit Insurance Programs).

-The Position of SMEs and Micro/Small Businesses in Japan
+• The Position of SMEs and Micro/Small Businesses in Japan

-SMEs and micro/small businesses account for 99% of all businesses and approximately 70% of the total workforce in Japan.
+SMEs and micro/small businesses account for 99.7% of all businesses and approximately 70% of the total workforce in Japan.
 These figures attest to the fact that SMEs and micro/small businesses are the very source of Japanese economic vitality and the primary force underpinning regional economies.